 ||Think Pink/the art of wine and fashion

 In recent years, SAMA-Altoona’s The Art of Wine and Fashion fundraiser has become one of the Altoona area’s most anticipated and sophisticated annual events.
 The program, which debuted in 2003, combines the excitement of big city clubbing with a night of high fashion and fine dining while also celebrating and supporting the arts.
 In 2013, the Museum rebranded the event as Think Pink.
 While the program format remains the same, SAMA will donate a portion of the proceeds from the event to the American Cancer Society's Making Strides Against Breast Cancer campaign.
-The program begins at the Altoona Museum for cocktails and hors d’oeuvres, before moving next door to The Columns for a buffet dinner, dessert, dancing, and silent auction.
-Following dinner is a style show produced by las trés vintage wearables featuring an assortment of elegant ensembles for men and women.
+The program begins at the Altoona Museum for cocktails and hors d’oeuvres, before moving next door to The Columns for a buffet dinner, dessert, dancing, specialty bars, a scotch-tasting, and silent auction.
+Following dinner is a style show produced by Diamond Bridal Collections and Special Occasions of Hollidaysburg.
 The 2014 event is scheduled for November 7.
-Chantel Ventura serves as Chair.
+Chantel Ventura-Garofalo serves as Chair.

 The newest of SAMA’s major fundraisers, Night of Distinction debuted in 2012 as a venue to honor the Museum’s most benevolent patrons.
 The event features dinner, as well as presentation of SAMA’s Trustees Emeritus and Service to the Arts Award recipients.
 In recent years, SAMA introduced Betty Gamble, Jeanne Gleason, Joseph Mack, Edgar Dean Nelson, Shirley Pechter and Gerald Wolf as Trustees Emeritus.
 Service to the Arts awards were presented to J. William Meek III, director and owner of the Harmon-Meek Gallery in Naples, Florida, and the Wolf-Kuhn Foundation, a charitable organization that has been instrumental in building SAMA’s collection of more than 4,000 works of art.
 At the 2014 program, SAMA honored Dr. Betty J. Lowell Cottle and Nancy Devorris with Service to the Arts awards.